 He served as the communications director for the Missouri Department of Natural Resources, where he was responsible for all internal and external communications.
 He also served as the agency’s director of information services, responsible for all web presence, social media and IT infrastructure.

 He roots for the Arizona Diamondbacks, New York Jets and Missouri Tigers.
 He doesn’t understand why people like basketball.
-He likes ice cream and thinks the best pulled pork in Missouri is at Chubby’s in Hayti and the best brisket is at Dexter BBQ in Dexter.
+He likes ice cream and thinks the best pulled pork in Missouri is at Chubby’s in Hayti and the best brisket he’s ever had was at Pecan Lodge in Dallas (the Texas one, not the Missouri one).

 He is fond of three-legged dogs.